MarsUniversity/ece387-robotics/website/block_2_kinematics/lab/lab2.md

 ![AL5D Robot Arm](pics/lynx_motion_al5d.jpg){width=75%}

 The arm is equipped with 5 servos and the distance between are given in the figure above.
-The arm connects to your laptop via a USB-to-Serial connector.
+The arm connects to your laptop via a USB-to-Serial connector shown below.

 ![USB-to-Serial](pics/usb2serial.jpg)